Click on the title of any bill for further information from the Legislative Counsel of California.

 This bill makes changes to the process by which VCGCB considers claims for the compensation of erroneously convicted individuals of $100 per day of incarceration.
 The provisions include setting timeframes for the consideration of a claim, removing the requirement that claimants prove they did not contribute to their own arrests or convictions, requiring a recommendation to pay without a hearing when a court has made specified findings on innocence, and changes to conform to public safety realignment.

-SB 384 (Gaines and DeSaulnier) — California Memorial Scholarship Program
+SB 384 (Gaines) — California Memorial Scholarship Program

 This bill reopens eligibility for the California Memorial Scholarship Program and requires VCGCB to identify all persons who are eligible for scholarships and to notify them of their eligibility by July 1, 2014.
 It requires that eligible participants execute participation agreements by July 1, 2015.